 Drexel’s Westphal College of Media Arts & Design goes about teaching design, media, and the performing arts in a different way.
 Their undergraduate and graduate degree programs empower students with the knowledge, skills, and confidence to succeed in highly competitive creative fields.
 Westphal encourages students to build upon what they’re learning in classes by participating in college enterprise … working with bands signed to our MAD Dragon Records label, creating our lifestyle magazine D&M, staging a fashion show with top professional models, producing for our television station, tackling interior design projects for major regional developers, doing research on a government or industry sponsored Digital Media project, or working for our student-run Graphic Design firm.
 Drexel University is one of two universities in Philadelphia to be ranked in the top 100 by US News & World Report.
 Drexel believes in a well-rounded education in the humanities and sciences beyond the rigorous course of studies offered in our nationally-ranked and accredited programs.

 Big Rapids, MI

 It takes more than just musicians to put on a concert, produce and distribute a great recording, or get that new guitar in the hands of the player.
-It takes many people doing the “business of music” and the Music Industry Management Program at Ferris State University prepares qualified students for a variety of career paths.
+It takes many people doing the “business of music” and the Music and Entertainment Business Program at Ferris State University prepares qualified students for a variety of career paths.
 Appropriate studies in music compliment thorough training in business.
-On campus, students produce live concerts and other events throughout the year as a member of the Music Industry Management Association that functions as a student-run production company.
-Students have the responsibility of booking the artists and venue as well as promotion, hospitality, stage set-up, sponsorship, and merchandise.
-MIM students are further prepared to enter the field through internships that are a fundamental component of the program.
+On campus, students produce live shows and other events throughout the year as a member of the Music and Entertainment Business Association that functions as a student-run production company.
+Students have the responsibility of booking the artists/venue as well as promotion, hospitality, stage set-up, sponsorship, and merchandise.
+Music and Entertainment Business students are further prepared to enter the field through internships that are a fundamental component of the program.

 Winter Park, FL